onepub-dev/dcli/README.md

     // Print the current working directory
     print("PWD: ${pwd}");

     // Change to the directory 'main'
+    // NOTE: this is NOT best pratice use paths
+    // to each file instead.
     cd("main");

-    // Create a directory with any needed parents. createDir("tools/images", createParent: true);
+    // Create a directory and if necessary
+    // its parent directories.
+    createDir("tools/images", recursive: true);

     // Push the current directory onto the stack
-    // and change directory.
+    // and change directory to 'main/tools/images'
     push("tools/images");

     // create a file (its empty)